aldelaro5/Bug-Fables-Internal-Docs/docs/TextAsset Data/Miscellaneous language specific data.md

 `Credits` contains the text rendered in the credits which has its own rendering scheme.
 It is loaded on [Event](../SetText/Individual%20commands/Event.md) 204 (credits) and it gets rendered using a list of TextMesh in rich text mode.
 It is the only notable textual information not rendered using [SetText](../SetText/SetText.md).

+# Fishing
+`Fishing` contains some [SetText](../SetText/SetText.md) lines specific to the fishing minigame.
+They are expected to be used manually.
+It is loaded by FishingMain's LoadText into the component's `text` field which is done on the component's Start.

 # Unused

 There is one unused TextAsset called `BoardGame` which presumably was a remnant of the unused [PartyGame](../SetText/Individual%20commands/PartyGame.md) which had its own command.
 It presumably acted similarly to `CardGame` where it would contain [SetText](../SetText/SetText.md) lines used for the game only.